mohsseha/md-to-blog/in/blog/first-post.md

 The right tools can dramatically increase quality/decrease time to market

-Tool worship is a thing
+Also, tool worship is a thing :(